The following images and comments are meant to supplement

 One of the very first dispensational Bible studies I attended, was in 1980 in

-Hemet California.
-The teacher was Joe B. Mason.
-He drove 60 miles one away
+Hemet, California.
+The teacher was the late Joe B. Mason.
+He drove 40 miles one way

 to try to build up this small group.
-For the first time in my life I heard
+The meeting was in a Bible book store,

-sound Biblical teaching which seemed to agree with the actual Biblical text.
+sound Biblical teaching which agreed with the actual Biblical text.
+The

-Joe B. Mason is the founder of PRISON MISSION ASSOCIATION.
+Joe B. Mason was the founder of PRISON MISSION ASSOCIATION, (PMA) which

 Each study was accompianied with a test.
 There is no way to